rolandyuwy/tp/docs/UserGuide.md

 ## 5.1.
 Basic commands

-The commands in this section can be used to manipulate food items.
+The commands in this section are the basic commands used to manipulate food items.

 ### 5.1.1.
 Adding a food item